Reynaldodomenico/daily-inspiration-email/readme.md

 # Daily Inspiration Email Sender

-A Go application that sends a daily email with a random inspirational quote and scenery image at a scheduled time.
+A lightweight Go application that sends a daily email containing:
+- a random inspirational quote, and
+- a random scenery image (from Unsplash).

+The app is automated with GitHub Actions, which runs it every day at 08:00 (Berlin time)

 ---